mebusy/notes/dev_notes/LinearAlgebra_VectorSpace.md

 ```

 Rotations through other angles, projections onto other lines, and reflections in other mirrors are almost as easy to visualize.
-They are still linear transformations, provided that the origin is fixed: AO = 0.
+They are still linear transformations, provided that the origin is fixed: A0 = 0.

 They *must* be represented by matrices.
 Using the natural basis [1 0]ᵀ and [0 1]ᵀ , we want to discover those matrices.